Generalized degree polynomials of trees: Higher-order generalized degree polynomials

 \begin{question} Does there exist a positive integer $m$ such that $\G^{(m)}_T$ distinguishes trees? \end{question}

-As we already know, the answer for $m=1$ is no, and the smallest counterexample is a pair of trees on 11 vertices, as depicted in Figure~\ref{fig:same-gdp}.
-However, we have not been able to find non-isomorphic trees $T_1$ and $T_2$ with $\G^{(2)}_{T_1} = \G^{(2)}_{T_2}$; a computer search indicates that no such trees exist with $|T_1| = |T_2| \le 20$.
+As we already know, it is not true that $\G^{(1)}_T$ (i.e., $\G_T$) distinguishes trees; the smallest pair of non-isomorphic trees with the same generalized degree polynomial is depicted in Figure~\ref{fig:same-gdp}.
+However, we have not been able to find a pair of non-isomorphic trees $T_1$ and $T_2$ with $\G^{(2)}_{T_1} = \G^{(2)}_{T_2}$.
+A computer search indicates that no such trees exist with $|T_1| = |T_2| \le 23$.

 A positive answer to Question~\ref{q:same-GTm} would immediately imply a positive answer to Question~\ref{q:distinguish}.
 However, the converse does not necessarily hold, that is, it is possible that the chromatic symmetric function distinguishes trees but no single $\G^{(m)}_T$ does.
 (This is because our method to recover $\X_T$ from $\B_T$ and thus from the $\G^{(m)}_T$ requires $m = |T|-1$, which is unbounded.)
 If this is indeed the case, then a construction to produce pairs (or larger sets) of non-isomorphic trees with the same $\G^{(m)}_T$ could be valuable in studying Question~\ref{q:distinguish}.